Math-TECH-Hub/CommunityRepairCafe/README.md

 # Community Repair Café

-A Community Repair Café is a youth led local initiative with a vision of helping the community through repairs of broken or in some way dysfunctional electrical or electronc devices (or other household items) to reduce waste and the expense of getting a new one.
+A Community Repair Café is a youth led local initiative with a vision of helping the community through repairs of broken or in some way dysfunctional electrical or electronic devices (or other household items) to reduce waste and the expense of getting a new one.
 Not only does is help fix important things that people rely on in their everyday lives, it creates a social space for people to get together.

 ![community repair cafe](images/community-repair-cafe.jpg)